INET-RC/GeoMX/docs/source/multi-host-deployment.rst

 communicate with each other, the next step is to run the GeoMX processes in these containers.
-To do this, you need to set up the environment variables (described in the chapter of :doc:`Pseudo-distributed Deployment <pseudo-distributed-deployment>` as per your GeoMX configuration and start the different node processes in different containers.
+To do this, you need to set up the environment variables (described in the chapter of
+:doc:`Deploy GeoMX in Pseudo-distributed Mode <pseudo-distributed-deployment>` as per your GeoMX configuration and start the different node processes in different containers.

 .. warning::
    Kindly remember to correctly assign the IP addresses and port